prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

 .. parsed-literal::

-   @> Number of PQR files: 51
+    @> Number of PQR files: 100
     @> Resolution: 0.5
     @> max_proc: 4
     @> Calculating overlaps using 4 processes.
-   @> 686 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 832 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 803 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 794 atoms and 1 coordinate sets were parsed in 0.01s.
     @> 946 atoms and 1 coordinate sets were parsed in 0.01s.
     @> 1072 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 818 atoms and 1 coordinate sets were parsed in 0.00s.
+    @> 774 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 966 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 1852 atoms and 1 coordinate sets were parsed in 0.01s.
     @> 1140 atoms and 1 coordinate sets were parsed in 0.01s.
     @> 772 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 858 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 1043 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 723 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 980 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 1337 atoms and 1 coordinate sets were parsed in 0.01s.
     ..
+    ..
-   @> 1171 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 1291 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 749 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 1020 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 869 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 962 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 1579 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 691 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 936 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 885 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 899 atoms and 1 coordinate sets were parsed in 0.01s.
+    @> 1627 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 869 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 885 atoms and 1 coordinate sets were parsed in 0.00s.
     @> Overlap written to: surface_cavity_overlap.pdb
-   @> Number of occupied overlap voxels: 138222
+    @> Number of occupied overlap voxels: 329286

     'surface_cavity_overlap.pdb'

 The results can be visualized using VMD_ as shown below.